 Wet-pluggable connectors may be mated in wet conditions.
 Their pins do not need to be dried before mating.
 By design, water on connector pins is forced out as connector is mated.
 However, they must not be mated or un-mated while submerged.
 Wet-pluggable connectors have a non-conducting guide pin to assist pin alignment & require less force to mate, making them easier to mate reliably under dark or cold conditions, compared to XSG/AG connectors.
 Like XSG/AG connectors, wet-pluggables need proper lubrication & require care during use to avoid trapping water in sockets.

 Data I/O - Pump bulkhead connector on 16plus V2 is standard, so pump can be added in field without requiring any modifications to 16plus V2.
-These all include pump, pump mount, & data I/O - pump Y-cable.
-16p-4c, -4d, -4g, & -4h include Y-cable compatible with wet-pluggable bulkhead connectors on 16plus V2 & on pump.
-See DN 31551 for XSG/AG connectors, DN 32896 for wet-pluggable connectors.
+SBE 5M or 5P/5T selection includes pump (with same connector type as 16plus V2), pump mount, & data I/O - pump Y-cable (cable compatible with connectors on 16plus V2 and pump).
+See cable DN 31551 for XSG/AG connectors, DN 32896 for wet-pluggable connectors.

 |SBE 16plus V2 Dissolved Oxygen Sensor Options|